-Vocal recording, also known as vocal tracking, is the process of capturing a recording artists voice in a studio setting, usually through a large condenser microphone into a DAW.
+Vocal recording (aka vocal tracking), is the process of capturing a recording artists voice through a large condenser microphone.
 It is a crucial part of the music production process.
-Sound engineers will usually record multiple takes, which allows the engineer to pick from the performers best vocal takes during the editing process.
+Audio engineers usually record multiple takes, which allows the engineer to pick the performers best vocal takes during the editing process.

-Vocal editing involves altering a vocal performance.
-This can include adjusting the timing and volume of the recorded vocal tracks, and removing unwanted sounds such as breaths, pops, and clicks.
-During the editing process, the sound engineer can splice together different vocal takes from the recording process to achieve the best possible sounding vocal performance.
-From there the vocals can be easily mixed into an instrumental / beat, and then mastered for worldwide digital release.
+Vocal editing involves removing unwanted breaths, pops, and clicks, as well as adjusting the timing and volume of the recorded vocal tracks.
+During this process, the audio engineer can also splice together different sections from the vocal takes to achieve the best possible sounding vocal performance.
+From there the vocals can be easily mixed into a beat.

 (Starting at $100 Per Hour)